seancorfield/honeysql/doc/clause-reference.md

 Several of these include column specifications and HoneySQL provides some special syntax (functions) to support that.
-See [Clause Descriptors in Special Syntax](special-syntax.md#clause-descriptors) for more details.
+See [Column Descriptors in Special Syntax](special-syntax.md#column-descriptors) for more details.

 ## alter-table, add-column, drop-column, modify-column, rename-column